hujhax/austin-improv-wiki/Gigglepants.md

 *[[Tom Glinkowski]]
 *[[Yamina Khouane]]

+## N00B clue
+You've worked so hard to get here, not broken, only bent.
+The Zoom link you are looking for is on the Noob Show FB event

 ## Media
 ### Videos
 * [http://youtu.be/N4fpWQQVdwM Video] by [[Warren Henderson]] that includes their 6/12/14 performance in *[[The Threefer]]*.